Household Waste Recycling Centre (HWRC) permit scheme terms and conditions

 Trade waste

-The permit can only be used to dispose of household waste at a Hampshire HWRC.
-The permit is not valid for the disposal of commercial or trade waste.
+The permit can only be used to dispose of household waste at the Hampshire HWRCs, Southampton HWRC (City Depot and Recycling Park) and Portsmouth HWRC.
+The permit is not valid for the disposal of commercial or trade waste, nor for the disposal of charity or volunteer group waste.

 We define trade waste as waste arising from any trade, business, industrial or commercial activities.